 Old school traveling style around #belize 🎞🚌🛤 . . . . . . . #lazyroadtrips #travel #centralamerica #wanderlust #travelblogger #travelling #travelphotography #travelgram #traveller #traveltheworld #traveler #instagrammers #trip #trips #backpackers #backpack #seetheworld #exploremore #worldtravelers #traveladdict #explore #travelporn #instatravel #travellife #caribbean #travelbybus #bus #oldschool #chickenbus

-Next stop of our Lazy Road Trip Central America – Hopkins, Belize!
+Next stop of you Lazy Road Trip Central America – Hopkins, Belize!

 If you plan to travel somewhere and you use booking.com we can save 15€ each by using this link.
 All you need is a valid credit card and to spend more than 30€ on your booking.
 After your stay you’ll get 15€ back and so do we!